-There are several special events during the year that need one time assistance (Easter childcare, Advent, two Sundays in Dec. when there is no Sunday school.
+There are several special events during the year that need one-time assistance.

 Youth (5th-12th Grade)

-Wednesday Morning Prayer: This has been SB Community’s “school of prayer,” led each week by Ben Patterson.
-We meet in the Fellowship Hall each Wednesday morning at 6:45am except in the summer.
+- Wednesday Morning Prayer: This has been SB Community’s “school of prayer,” led each week by Ben Patterson.
+We meet in the Fellowship Hall each Wednesday morning at 6:45am.
 Contact Deana Gilman for more info.

-• Prayer Teams: Every Sunday we have teams of two available to pray with people as they come up for Communion.
-We have prayer teams at each of the services (8:45am, 11am, 4pm).
-Contact Kathy Johnson for more info.
+- Prayer Teams: Every Sunday we have teams of two available to pray with people as they come up for Communion.
+We have prayer teams at each of the services (9am & 11am).
+Contact Susi Lamoutte for more info.

 In our Community

 Every Tuesday churches in the Santa Barbara/Goleta area provide lunch for the homeless in Isla Vista.
 Santa Barbara Community Church provides the lunch on the first Tuesday of every month.
 Ways you can be a part of the team: contribute a food item for the meal, serve the meal on site, engage in conversation with our homeless guests while they eat their lunch, and donate new and gently used clothing, shoes, sleeping bags, etc. For those who work in the morning, food can be dropped off at church building beforehand.